Ernesto-Lora/apps/new_app_manual.md

 ## Step 3: Create the Functionality Module

-If the functionalities are simple and short to write, the file `models.py` will be sufficient.
-If the functionalities need to be modularized or extended, create the `modules` directory inside the `example_app` directory.
+Create the `modules` directory inside the `example_app` directory to code the functionalities.

 Create `example_functions.py` inside `modules` and write the functionalities and classes as shown below: